terencechain/consensus-specs/specs/_features/epbs/builder.md

 ## Builders attributions

 Builders can submit bids to produce execution payloads.
-They can broadcast these bids in the form of `SignedExecutionPayloadHeader` objects, these objects encode a commitment to to reveal a full execution payload in exchange for a payment.
+They can broadcast these bids in the form of `SignedExecutionPayloadHeader` objects, these objects encode a commitment to reveal an execution payload in exchange for a payment.
 When their bids are chosen by the corresponding proposer, builders are expected to broadcast an accompanying `SignedExecutionPayloadEnvelope` object honoring the commitment.

 Thus, builders tasks are divided in two, submitting bids, and submitting payloads.